Gaurav2543/HyperCLSA/README.md

-# Multi-Omics Hypergraph Neural Network Framework
+# HyperCLSA: A Hypergraph Contrastive Learning Pipeline for Multi-Omics Data Integration

 This repository provides two frameworks for multi-omics data analysis: